+* Percentage of eligible children from sampled households who actually took part in the survey.

-For covariate selection we used ordinary probit regression, retaining covariates with nominal p-values less than 0.05; these ignore the effects of spatial correlation and are likely to be anti-conservative, thereby avoiding false exclusion of potentially important covariates.
+For covariate selection we used ordinary probit regression, retaining covariates with nominal p-values less than 0.05 (S1 table); these ignore the effects of spatial correlation and are likely to be anti-conservative, thereby avoiding false exclusion of potentially important covariates.
 This resulted in the set of covariates shown in Table 2, with terms for social economic status (SES), availability of at least one ITN, NDVI, and elevation.
 The σ2 and φ are variance of the Gaussian process and scale of the spatial correlation respectively.
 We then fitted the geostatistical binary probit model (1) to obtain the Bayesian estimates of the parameters and associated 95% highest posterior density (HPD), as also shown in Table 2.
 Each evaluation of the Markov chain Monte Carlo used 2,000 simulated values, obtained by conditional simulation of 21,000 values and sampling every 10th realisation after discarding a burn-in of 1,000 values.

 Table 2: Bayesian estimates and 95 % highest posterior density intervals for the model fitted to the Majete malaria data for children 6 – 59 months.